 We free up entrepreneurs for maximum impact.

 I’ve been leading and facilitating a broad range of organizations since 1988.
-Certified as a Gazelles International Coach and holding a degree from Princeton University, I understand the complexities executive teams of mid-sized growth companies face, and have the rigorous analytical skills to unleash the potential within those businesses.
-I live in Portland, Oregon with my spouse and 7 year-old twins.
+I understand the complexities executive teams of mid-sized growth companies face, and have the rigorous analytical skills to unleash the potential within those businesses.
+I live in the Portland, Oregon area with my spouse and 12 year-old twins.

 By maximizing talents and attaining clarity in key strategic areas – we can dramatically increase your team’s effectiveness and impact.
 You’ll spend less time chained to your desk worrying about tasks unfinished, and spend more time where it counts: both growing the impact of the business and connecting with the world outside “work.”
 The benefits flow from executive team, to employees and business as a whole, to the community, and to our families and loved ones.
 We are driven by this process, and take great pride in seeing you thrive.

 “Ted encourages that bridge between knowledge and action.
 I’d highly recommend Ted as both a speaker and consultant/coach.”

 – Eric Williams, President, Codiligent LLC